-- 2. State of Oklahoma contributions from its General Revenue Fund - 3.
+- 1. Excise taxes that the State of Oklahoma collects and distributes to counties - 2.
+State of Oklahoma contributions from its General Revenue Fund - 3.
 Local collections of monies

 Cash funds differ from the County General Fund in one important way.
 County General Funds can be apportioned by the County Excise Board according to anticipated receipts.
 Revenue in cash funds must be actually collected before it can be disbursed.
 The following are some examples of county cash funds: